Marti Webb: Concert work

-She performed a solo concert at the Warrington Festival in 1985.
+After completing her run in the London production of Evita, Webb and Gary Bond played a series of concerts featuring Lloyd Webber's music.
+She has since regularly performed in concert alongside her appearances in musicals.
+She also performed a solo concert at the Warrington Festival in 1985.
+In 1993, she appeared opposite Michael Barrymore in a summer season at Blackpool Opera House.

 Webb co-devised and starred in The Magic of the Musicals, a UK concert tour featuring songs from musical theatre, opposite Opportunity Knocks winner Mark Rattray.
 The show toured twice in 1991, before two follow up tours in 1992.
 The gold-selling album of the show was co-produced by Webb's former husband, sound engineer, Tom Button and her outfits designed by Bruce Oldfield.
 A performance at the Bristol Hippodrome was also filmed and broadcast on BBC Television.
 This was followed in 1993 by a North American and Canadian tour and numerous UK versions in the following years.
 In 1999 Dave Willetts was the co-star, followed by Robert Meadmore in 2002.
 Webb and Meadmore were joined by Wayne Sleep in 2006.

 A live recording of her season of cabaret performances with broadcaster David Jacobs at London's Café Royal was released in 1998 as Marti Webb Sings Gershwin: The Love Songs.
 Featuring material from her earlier Gershwin recording, the album was co-produced by Webb and West End sound designer Mick Potter.

 She has performed her cabaret show on a number of P&O cruise ships, including the MV Arcadia in 2009 and 2010.

 In 2016, Webb gave a series of solo concerts.
 She also performed at These Are a Few of My Favourite Songs: with Don Black at the Royal Albert Hall.

 From 2016 onwards, Webb has performed a number of cabaret concerts at The Pheasantry, London, including Dreams Lost, Dreams Found, a show in which she performed a mixture of the songs with which she is closely associated and those from shows that she did not have the opportunity to appear in.
-In January 2021, she will perform the concerts in Malvern.
+In January 2021, she performed the concerts in Malvern.

 Television

 Particularly since coming to fame through Tell Me on a Sunday, Webb has regularly performed on British television.
-In the 70s and 80s she appeared in the BBC's TV show, The Good Old Days, performing the song 'Sing us One of the old Songs, George' a piece which became her own for the show.
+In the 70s and 80s she appeared on the BBC TV show, The Good Old Days, on one occasion performing the song "Sing Us One of the Old Songs, George", a piece which became her own for the show.
 Prior to her performance in Evita, though, she appeared in the television series The Songwriters, about songwriting partnerships.
 The final episode of the series featured Andrew Lloyd Webber and Tim Rice and she first met the pair, briefly, while recording the programme.

+In 1982, Webb recorded a second television special, Marti Webb: Together Again, which was broadcast on BBC Two.
+It also featured David Essex, Christopher Gable and Angela Richards.